radioactivepb/smartclose.nvim/README.md

 ## Features
 + Ignore certain buftypes and/or filetypes
-+ Close all of a particular buftype and/or filetype all at once
++ Close all of a particular buftype and/or filetype all at once (including floating windows)
-+ Close all floating windows in one fell swoop
 + Close terminals with ease
 + Close anything and everything with just one keybind!
++ Nothing to close but one single buffer?
+Close Neovim!

 ## Installation
 Minimal Lazy.nvim example (no keybinds, up to you to call the functions by hand)